rafaelromao/romak/README.md

 ## Romak 24

-This is the default Romak layout, designed for the uncommon format 1333+2, in which there is no center columns and only one key per pinky.
+This is the default Romak layout, designed for the uncommon format 1333+2, in which there are no center columns and only one key per pinky.
 A secondary alpha layer is necessary to place the missing alpha.
 Common accented letters, in Portuguese, are also available in this secondary alpha layer, along with some combos for common n-grams like `ão`, `õe`, `ção` and `ções`.

 Alpha 1 layer: